Oscarkyamuwendo/GBAC-FINAL-EXAM-/1 page business blog posts.md

-# TOPIC: ARTIFICIAL INTELIGENCE
+# TOPIC: ARTIFICIAL INTELLIGENCE
+# WHY:
+## Artificial Intelligence is one of the trending technology in all most all fields such as health,social, economicial, financial etc, on my side am passionate about technology and this elevetes to my dreams.
-## 1. AUTOMATION IN THE HUMAN BODY AS A SIGNIFACANT LEAD TO ARTIFICIAL INTELIGENCE
+## POST 1.
+AUTOMATION IN THE HUMAN BODY AS A SIGNIFACANT LEAD TO ARTIFICIAL INTELIGENCE
 Automation in the context of the human body typically refers to the natural and involuntary processes that occur without conscious control.
 Here are some examples of automation in the human body:
 - ### Autonomic Nervous System (ANS):
   The ANS regulates involuntary bodily functions, such as heart rate, blood pressure, digestion, respiratory rate, and pupillary response.
 It consists of two branches: the sympathetic nervous system (fight or flight) and the parasympathetic nervous system (rest and digest).
 These systems work automatically to maintain internal balance.